Jordan-Pierce/Benthic-Mapping/README.md

 # Benthic-Mapping

-A library for automating detection of benthic habitats (for finding rocks, coral, and other benthic features)
+A library for automating detection within benthic habitats (for finding rocks, coral, and other benthic features).
+This library revolves around Tator.

 <details>
 <summary><h2>Tator Algorithms</h2></summary>